grapestone5321/Kaggle-Courses-Python/README.md

 2. A brief English description of what the function does.

+***Common pitfall***: when you're looking up a function, remember to pass in the name of the function itself, and not the result of calling that function.

+What happens if we invoke help on a call to the function round()?
+Unhide the output of the cell below to see.

 - Defining functions

 Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
 Below is a simple example.